canonical/lxd/specs/rest-api.md

 Input:

     {
-        'action': "stop",       # State change action (stop, start, restart, freeze or unfreeze) 'timeout': 30,          # A timeout after which the state change is considered as failed 'force': true           # Force the state change (currently only valid for stop and restart where it means killing the container)
+        "action": "stop",       # State change action (stop, start, restart, freeze or unfreeze) "timeout": 30,          # A timeout after which the state change is considered as failed "force": true           # Force the state change (currently only valid for stop and restart where it means killing the container)
     }

 ## /1.0/containers/\<name\>/files